-4. Individual user data (like location, time opened, etc.) from Apple Mail users will no longer be available to email marketers
+4. Individual user data (like location, time opened, etc.) from Apple Mail users with MPP enabled are no longer available to email marketers

 Since Apple is working to protect Apple Mail users’ individualized data as they beef up their Intelligent Tracking Prevention, it’s likely that marketers will have access to less and less information about an individual subscriber’s online activity.

 Here’s some of the individualized subscriber data we expect to become less accessible for all marketers: